vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 ```bash
 docker-compose run --user $(id -u):$(id -g) app rails g controller Home show
 ```
+You can run as many such commands on your host terminal while leaving `docker-compose up` to serve rails app on a separate terminal.
+You only have to **restart** if you make major changes to the app such as adding database migrations or new gems.

 Have a good look at that default Ruby on Rails page.
 Because, **Yay!
 You are on Rails** is going bye bye and you'll replace it with most useful and comfy home page the internet has ever seen.